InmobiliariaZicatela/backend/HEROKU_DEPLOYMENT.md

 heroku config:get DATABASE_URL
 ```

-**Note**: The old free "mini" plan has been discontinued.
+**⚠️ Important Note**: The old free "mini" plan has been discontinued.
 The new "essential-0" plan costs approximately $5/month, which is the most affordable option available.

 ## Step 5: Set Environment Variables